anikita/anikita.github.io/_posts/2025-10-15-persuasive-cognition-a-new-form-of-intelligence.md

 #### **Agency: No Responsibility**
 Agency requires *choice*, *commitment*, and *accountability*.
 LLMs do not choose.
 They sample from a probability distribution.
 They do not *stand behind* their outputs.
 When an LLM gives harmful advice, it cannot *regret* it.
 It cannot *apologize*.
 It cannot *learn* in the human sense—because learning implies *change of belief*, not just update of weights.

 > **LLMs simulate cognition.
-But beneath the surface, there is no cognition.
-Only computation.
-It is just symbol manipulation, according to Searle.**
+But beneath the surface, there is no cognition, no deeper understanding, only computation.
+According to Searle—just symbol manipulation.**

+And it's not that we are intentionally making systems that are unable to understand, perceive meaning, or comprehend responsibility; it is because **we have no idea how to make them do so.**

 Persuasive cognition is not an AI limitation—it is an emergent **feature** which reveals how good the system has become.
 The question it raises is how **we, the humans,** will respond to it.

+Persuasive cognition is not an AI limitation or a flaw.
+Quite the opposite: As an emergent **feature**, it reveals how good the system has become at following our instructions—our preferences and likings.
+The question it raises is how **we, the humans,** will have respond to it.

 ## **V. The New Epistemology: Influence Before Understanding**